-The implementation of the concepts described in this section have been adapted from MOONMD to PARMOON in a straightforward way.
+The implementation of the concepts described in this section have been adapted from MooNMD to Parmoon in a straightforward way.
 It is clear that the definition of the local basis and functionals is completely local and therefore not affected by the parallelization.
-The required continuity in the definition of finite element spaces is performed in PARMOON on each process separately.
-The computed results are visualized with the software package PARAVIEW [1, 6] that does not require global numbers for the d.o.f.s.
-However, if needed, global numbers for d.o.f.s can be assigned, compare [18].
-Altogether, the used concepts turned out to be applicable in the same way as well for the sequential as for the parallel code.
+The required continuity in the definition of finite element spaces is performed in Parmoon on each process separately.
+The computed results are visualized with the software package Paraview [1, 6] that does not require global numbers for the d.o.f.s.
+However, if needed, global numbers for d.o.f.s across all processes can be assigned, compare [18].
+Altogether, the used concepts turned out to be applicable in the same way for the sequential as well as for the parallel code.

-4. Parallel Data Structures in PARMOON
+4. Parallel Data Structures in Parmoon

-PARMOON supports a single program, multiple data (SPMD) approach on parallelism, making use of the Message Passing Interface (MPI) standard [31].
+In this chapter, the main steps in our approach to parallelize a finite element code are described.
+Parmoon supports a single program, multiple data (SPMD) approach on parallelism using the Message Passing Interface (MPI) standard [31].
 It relies on a decomposition of the domain, which is the standard for parallelized finite element codes.
 Decomposing the computational domain and distributing it among the processes naturally leads to a parallelization of matrix-vector operations.
 The local aspect of the finite element method, which is reflected in the sparsity of the arising matrices, limits the communication overhead.